 - Barbecue sauce (optional) โ Brush on after searing, if you want a BBQ-style finish.
 Try my Memphis BBQ sauce or your favorite.

-๐จโ๐ณ Quick Overview: How to Cook Boneless Pork Ribs in the Oven
+๐จโ๐ณ Quick Overview: How to Cook Boneless Pork Ribs (Pan-Seared & Baked)

-โ Pro Tip: The fat cap wonโt render in time, and deeper scoring helps the seasoning soak in and the ribs cook evenly.
+โ Pro Tip: Deeper cuts help the seasoning soak in and the ribs cook evenly.

-๐ For full step-by-step instructions, scroll to the printable recipe card or keep reading for flavor tips, serving ideas, and more.
+๐ For full step-by-step instructions, scroll to the printable recipe card or continue for flavor tips and serving ideas.

-โฒ๏ธ How Long to Cook Boneless Country-Style Pork Ribs
+โฒ๏ธ How Long to Cook Boneless Pork Ribs in the Oven

 - 155ยฐโ160ยฐF (Medium-Well): A bit firmer and starting to dry out.

-- 160ยฐF+ (Well Done): Drier and less tenderโhigher temps arenโt ideal for this lean cut.
+- 160ยฐF+ (Well Done): Safe but dry โ not ideal for this lean cut.

 Simple brine (for 1โ4 hours):